mehdibennouna17/AI-NLP-EasyProspects/Readme.md

 ![Cosine similarity](./Media/cosinsim.jpg)

-The sentence embedding is computed simply by averaging the word embedding of each word weighted by TF-IDF with some minor text pre-processing.
+The sentence embedding is computed simply by averaging the word embedding of each word weighted by TF (Term-Frequency) in order to reduce the impact of frequent words after some minor text pre-processing.

 `AddUrlClassifierFeatures/utils.py`